What is the usual length of each type of commercial lease?

 If the tenant has “security of tenure”, this means that the lease will not end following the expiry of its contractual term.
 The tenant will be entitled to a new tenancy unless the landlord has reasonable grounds for opposing it, in which case compensation may be payable.

 Leases of more than seven years must be registered at HM Land Registry.

 There is no standard length.
 However, current market trends are for leases of between 5 and 15 years, although it is also common to find leases with shorter terms and/or with tenant's break options.

-With effect from June 2000 no lease can be granted for a period of more than 175 years (20 years for a residential lease).
+With effect from June 2000, no lease of any type of real estate can be granted for a period of more than 175 years.

 On 28 November 2015 certain categories of long lease (in which the annual rent was not more than £100) were converted automatically into tenants' ownership by virtue of the Long Leases (Scotland) Act 2012.
 Leases which qualified for conversion into tenants' ownership were leases that (1) were originally granted for over 175 years; (2) in the case of residential leases, had over 100 years left to run from 28 November 2015; and (3) in the case of non-residential leases, had over 175 years left to run from 28 November 2015.
 In calculating the period for which a lease was granted, break options are disregarded, but landlords' obligations to renew are included.
 Mineral leases are specifically excluded from the provisions of this legislation.
 The legislation contains provisions under which landlords could, in the two-year period after 28 November 2015, claim (limited) compensation for loss of ownership.